ifsheldon/renren-is-everyone/README.md

 ## Download Subtitles

 * Original subtitles can be downloaded with Resilio Sync with the key `BNMCIUVQAKGNAQITZOJSERISPZHZWA2X7`
-* Cleaned subtitles can be downloaded with Resilio Sync with the key `TODO`
+* Cleaned subtitles can be downloaded with Resilio Sync with the key `BFPXVGTDY2PK5PPYKP4HCN6CYG5JYFQGE`

 ## Getting Started